 Engineering Streets for Safety

-More than 70 percent of severe and fatal collisions occur on just 12 percent of San Francisco streets.
+In San Francisco, 68 percent of the severe and fatal traffic collisions occur on just 12 percent of streets.
 Vision Zero SF aims to tame streets with higher collision rates and prevent tragedy when people make mistakes.
 Engineering projects in support of Vision Zero incorporate effective safety improvements like protected bike lanes, wider sidewalks and reduced traffic speeds.
 The goal is to calm traffic, enhance visibility and improve the organization of our streets.

 The cover of the Speed Management Plan report with a crew member installing a new "Speed Limit 20" sign on a traffic light pole, with orange text that reads: "Speed Management Plan".